-Explanation as to what extent the audit was considered capable of detecting irregularities, including fraud determined the most significant are those that relate to the reporting framework (IFRS) and the relevant tax compliance regulations in the jurisdictions in which the Company operates.
+Explanation as to what extent the audit was considered capable of detecting irregularities, including fraud

 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 Our approach was as follows: